CONTENTS

 amendment.

-Goudy: — When shall this bill be
+Speaker Goudy: When shall this bill be considered

-Justice and Attorney General.
+Attorney General.

-Tim McLeod: —
+Hon.
+Tim McLeod:

 Thank you, Mr. Speaker.
 I request leave to waive consideration in Committee of